ReunMedia/company-website/apps/backend-directus/README.md

 > [Mailpit](https://mailpit.axllent.org/) container for testing form submission
 > notification emails.

-## Saving / loading Directus schema
+## Saving / loading Directus schema with Directus Sync

+[Directus Sync](https://tractr.github.io/directus-sync/) is used for schema management.
+Run the following command to save schema snapshot from a running developemnt container:

 ```sh
 pnpm snapshot
 ```

 This saves the sync schema to `data/directus-config`.
-You can alternatively run `npx directus-sync pull` inside the container.

-The schema is automatically applied when the container is started, but you can also apply it manually by running `npx directus-sync push` in the container.
+The schema can then be committed to version control and it is automatically applied when the container is started.

+### Updating Directus Sync

+`directus-extension-sync` is installed in `directus-extensions/package.json`.

+`directus-sync` is installed in `Dockerfile`.

 ## Running tests